Jiadalee/SWMM_FLC/README.md

 # SWMM_FLC
-SWMM_FLC is an optimization-simulation tool for Fuzzy Logic Control (FLC) by using Matlab Package and SWMM5 [EPASWMM5 Environmental Protection Agency Stormwater Management Model](https://www.epa.gov/water-research/storm-water-management-model-swmm).This tool can be used to co-simulate Fuzzy Logic Control(FLC) and hydraulic-hydrologic process with respect to rainfall-runoff model.  of  SWMM_FLC needs the matlab module of [MatSWMM](https://github.com/networked-systems/MatSWMM) which can simultaneously step through the modeling of SWMM5 and operating the real-time controllers on Matlab.
+SWMM_FLC is an optimization-simulation tool for Fuzzy Logic Control (FLC) by using Matlab Package and SWMM5 [EPASWMM5 Environmental Protection Agency Stormwater Management Model](https://www.epa.gov/water-research/storm-water-management-model-swmm).This tool can be used to co-simulate Fuzzy Logic Control(FLC) and hydraulic-hydrologic process with respect to rainfall-runoff model.
+SWMM_FLC needs the matlab module of [MatSWMM](https://github.com/networked-systems/MatSWMM) which can simultaneously step through the modeling of SWMM5 and operating the real-time controllers on Matlab.

 # Optimization_simulation set before run SWMM_FLC: